A practical guide to your Zendesk chatbot setup in 2026

 The native Zendesk chatbot setup: An overview

-Component 1: Relying on the knowledge base
+Component 1: Leveraging the knowledge base

 An infographic explaining how a modern Zendesk chatbot setup can integrate knowledge from multiple sources beyond the help center.